Esylus/Coding-Standards/CodeStandards.md

 ### 10.3 KISS - Keep it simple silly
 * Less is more!
 The simplest solution is more then sufficient.
 * Write as little code as possible, less to read, less to understand, less bugs to show up and have to fix.
 * Either code belongs in the app or doesn't - Don't leave commented out code, it will confuse people.
-Place it in the Git log.
 * Refactor whenever you see the need and have the chance.

 ### 10.4 Fail fast, fail often
-*
-*
-*

-### 10.5 Do not hinder your fellow developer
-*
-*
-*
+* Write defensively - always think about what can go wrong, what will happen on invalid input, what might fail, what will help you catch many bugs before they happen
+* Check input on nonsensical input or invalid states as early as possible.
+* Use error response's or message's that will make the exact problem clear to your caller.

 ### 10.6 POLA - Principle of least astonishment
-* Choose a solution that everyone can understand
+* Choose a solution that everyone can understand.
-* A component of a system should behave in a way a user expects it to behave, users should not be astonished by it's behavior.
+* A component of a system should behave in a way a user expects it to, users should not be astonished by it's behavior.
 *

 ### 10.7 Should I use cool new feature "X"?